Quick Start

 or 127.0.0.1

-), and update the value of --nacos-username
+), and adjust the values of --nacos-username

 and --nacos-password